The “who” and the “why” should always come before the “what” and the “how” of our faith.

 Catholic.chat presents the Catechism of the Catholic Church through an AI (Artificial Intelligence) website.
 Ask it any question, and the answer from the Catechism of the Catholic Church will be shared with you in either simple, practical, or expert terms, as you request.
 The book form of the Catechism of the Catholic Church is supplemented by the Compendium to the Catechism of the Catholic Church and by the YouCat (Youth Catechism) for young adults.
 Many excellent faithful summaries of the Catechism of the Catholic Church are available, as noted above on this webpage.
 At the Marian Shrine in Champion, Wisconsin, the words of wisdom from Mary are very pertinent here: “Do not only go to Mass on Sunday – study the Catechism each day as well!”

 Magisterium.com presents an even more extensive theological summary of authentic church teachings through another AI (Artificial Intelligence) website.
 Combined with Catholic.chat, extensive research is just a few key strokes away for every Catholic Christian believer.
 With all the confusion and ambiguity in our times, this resource is invaluable.
 Please check it out for, as the Lord says, “the truth will set you free” from the lack of clarity in church teaching today.
 Whereas Catholic.chat accesses the Catechism of the Catholic Church, Magisterium.com is much broader in scope regarding other church teachings.
 Another help resource in this regard is Catholic.com, which is part of the Catholic Answers ministry of apologetics.
+Also, please check out Categpt.chat for a similar AI resource along the lines of Catholic.chat and Magisterium.com.
+So, don’t just “google” it, go to a reliable source of information about our faith.

 MagisCenter.com explores faith, reason, and science from a Catholic Christian perspective.
 To access Rev. Robert Spitzer’s resource book, please click here.
 The mission of the Magis Center is to turn the rising tide of unbelief in our culture through contemporary, rational, and science-based evidence.
 The Magis Center seeks to restore, reconstruct, and revitalize belief in God, the transcendent dignity of every human person, the significance of virtue, the higher levels of happiness, love, freedom, and the real presence of Jesus Christ, through their scholarly books, institutes, and educational programs.

 InstituteofCatholicCulture.org is an online university of continuing education in all aspects of church teaching.
 The Institute of Catholic Culture is an adult catechetical organization, faithful to the Magisterium of the Catholic Church, and dedicated to the Church’s call for a new evangelization.
 Utilizing live events and self-paced online courses, the Institute of Catholic Culture provides a tuition-free continuing education program for adults maturing in their faith.
 Their motto is: “Know the faith.
 Love the faith.
-Live the faith.”-
+Live the faith.”

 What is the Kerygma?
 The Kerygma is the foundational narrative of Catholic Christianity which answers the essential core questions of all of our lives.